movementlabsxyz/movement-docs/docs/Developers/tutorials/Build dApp/aptos.md

 }
 ```

 Congratulations!
-Your module is now deployed.
+Your module is now published.

 Let's shift over to the frontend.